 Official email transcripts can be submitted directly to your admissions counselor or to the general admissions email address. firstname.lastname@example.org

-For more information on this requirement read the Special Conditions of Admissions below.
+*For more information on the English for International Students (EIS) requirement, please see the Special Conditions of Admissions on the Undergraduate Programs page.

 Optional for all candidates

 Applicants may submit any of the materials listed above even if not required.

 Other optional submissions include a CV or resumé and recommendations.

 Send all supplementary documents to the following address:

 You may also email submissions directly to your admissions counselor or to the general admissions office email address. email@example.com